natepappenhagen/world_DOM_ination/README.md

 Battling has different outcomes based on chance!
 When you battle for a square you could win/lose or win and also steal a square from player.
 So when you battle the board could change pretty dramaticaly based on if you steal some squares.

 ```

-                                     *battle*

-When two armies meet they can battle for the ownership of a territory and it's precious +1 army on refresh.

-If a player has 1 army on a territory then the player can neither attack or defend.
-This player will always lose if attacked.

-to keep it interesting there will be a random battle selector to determine if the armies win/lose or draw.

                                   *Battle Logic*
 ```
 4 outcoems: